Partitioning Perfect Graphs into Stars: Abstract

 \section{Abstract}

-The partition of graphs into nice subgraphs is a central algorithmic problem with strong ties to matching theory.
-We study the partitioning of undirected graphs into stars, a problem known to be NP-complete even for the case of stars on three vertices.
-We perform a thorough computational complexity study of the problem on subclasses of perfect graphs and identify several polynomial-time solvable and NP-hard cases, for example, on interval graphs, grid graphs, and bipartite permutation graphs.
+The partition of graphs into ``nice'' subgraphs is a central algorithmic problem with strong ties to matching theory.
+We study the partitioning of undirected graphs into same-size stars, a problem known to be NP-complete even for the case of stars on three vertices.
+We perform a thorough computational complexity study of the problem on subclasses of perfect graphs and identify several \pt{} solvable cases, for example, on interval graphs and bipartite permutation graphs, and also NP-complete cases, for example, on grid graphs and chordal graphs.